AudiencePrimary school, Secondary school

 On this page...

-Exhibition discoveries help students develop historical or scientific inquiry skills through connecting with key objects or specimens on display in exhibitions.
+Exhibition insights help students develop historical or scientific inquiry skills through connecting with key objects or specimens on display in exhibitions.
 Students are encouraged to discuss and share ideas about the items using the questions provided.

 Learn about the most-valued objects from the Australian Museum’s collections in the 200 Treasures exhibition.
 Some are very old; some are very rare.
 Some are beautiful; others mysterious.
 All tell fascinating and unexpected stories.
-Use our exhibition discovery to help your students engage with the content.
+Use our exhibition insights to help your students engage with the content.

 Connect – Use the map to find the treasures.
 Encourage students to look closely at the specimens and objects and connect with what they see, think and feel.
 Read nearby text panels or touchscreens for extra information.